programminghistorian/ph-submissions/en/drafts/originals/ocr-with-google-vision-and-tesseract.md

 ## Combining Tesseract’s layout recognition and Google Vision’s character recognition

-Combining the two tools is not as straightforward as it should be since Google Vision unfortunately does not allow the user to set a detection area using coordinates before the OCR process takes place.
+Combining the two tools is not as straightforward as it should be since Google Vision, unfortunately, does not allow the user to set a detection area using coordinates before the OCR process takes place.
 However, there are still (at least) two ways to go about it.
-The first is to create a new pdf file where text regions are re-arranged vertically so that Google Vision's inability to detect complex layouts is not longer a problem.
-The advantage of that method is that we can stil use the "full text annotation" from the JSON response file.
+The first is to create a new PDF file where text regions are re-arranged vertically so that Google Vision's inability to detect complex layouts is no longer a problem.
+The advantage of that method is that we can still use the "full-text annotation" from the JSON response file.
 The second is to use the coordinates of the text blocks detected by Tesseract to select the corresponding words detected by Google Vision.
-In this case, we have to re-create the text, character by character, instead of using the "full text annotation".
+In this case, we have to re-create the text, character by character, instead of using the "full-text annotation".

 ### First combined method

-To create these new pdfs sequenced by regions, three new packages are needed.
-First, [pdf2image](https://pypi.org/project/pdf2image/) converts pdfs to PIL image objects.
+To create these new PDFs sequenced by regions, three new packages are needed.
+First, [pdf2image](https://pypi.org/project/pdf2image/) converts PDFs to PIL image objects.
 Second, [tesserocr](https://pypi.org/project/tesserocr/) provides the coordinates of the different text regions.
-Third, [pillow](https://pypi.org/project/Pillow/) helps us rebuilding images for each pages according to the coordinates provided by tesserocr.
-The installation processes for these packages is straightforward but will depend on your operating system.
+Third, [pillow](https://pypi.org/project/Pillow/) helps us rebuild images for each page according to the coordinates provided by tesserocr.
+The installation processes for these packages are straightforward but will depend on your operating system.
 Consult the links for more details.
 In all cases, using [conda](https://docs.conda.io/projects/conda/en/latest/) is the simplest way to install the packages.

 ```
 from pdf2image import convert_from_path
 from tesserocr import PyTessBaseAPI
 from PIL import Image
 ```
-Before cutting up the text regions to re-arrange them vertically, it is useful to create a function which adds padding to images.
+Before cutting up the text regions to re-arrange them vertically, it is useful to create a function that adds padding to images.
 The padding adds space between the text region in the new document.
 Without it, the close proximity between text regions might lead to OCR errors.
 It is possible to match the padding to the colour of the background, but I have not found that it significantly improved results.
 The function takes three arguments: the image, the number of pixels added to each side of the image, and the colour of the padding.

 ```
 def add_padding(pil_img, n_pixels, colour):